 - You can check the state of the cure on day 8.

 - If the center of the sausage is wet and lighter in colour than the outer part of the sausage it is not ready.

 - You are looking for consistent colour and dryness across the entire surface of the sausage.

-The finished garlic sausage is cut and wrapped in butcher paper.
+Cut and wrap the sausage in butcher paper.
 It will store well in the freezer for up to 12 months.

 Slice and enjoy.
 It would also make a spectacular addition to your next charcuterie board.